Clementine Churchill

-Clementine Ogilvy Spencer-Churchill, Baroness Spencer-Churchill, (' Hozier; 1 April 1885 – 12 December 1977) was the wife of Winston Churchill, Prime Minister of the United Kingdom, and a life peer in her own right.
+Clementine Ogilvy Spencer-Churchill, Baroness Spencer-Churchill (1 April 1885 – 12 December 1977), was the wife of Winston Churchill, Prime Minister of the United Kingdom, and a life peer in her own right.
 While she was legally the daughter of Sir Henry Hozier, her mother Lady Blanche's known infidelity and his suspected infertility makes her paternity uncertain.

 Clementine met Churchill in 1904 and they began their marriage of 56 years in 1908.
 They had five children together, one of whom (named Marigold) died aged two from sepsis.
 During the First World War, Clementine organised canteens for munitions workers and during the Second World War, she acted as Chairman of the Red Cross Aid to Russia Fund, President of the Young Women's Christian Association War Time Appeal and Chairman of Maternity Hospital for the Wives of Officers, Fulmer Chase, South Bucks.

 Throughout her life she was granted many titles, the final being a life peerage following the death of her husband in 1965.
 In her later years, she sold several of her husband's portraits to help support herself financially.
 She died in her London home aged 92.

 Early life

 Although legally the daughter of Sir Henry Hozier and Lady Blanche Ogilvy (a daughter of David Ogilvy, 10th Earl of Airlie), her paternity is a subject of debate, as Lady Blanche was well known for infidelity.
 After Sir Henry found Lady Blanche with a lover in 1891, she managed to avert her husband's suit for divorce because of his own infidelities, and thereafter the couple separated.

 Clementine's biographer, Joan Hardwick, has surmised (due in part to Sir Henry Hozier's reputed sterility) that all Lady Blanche's "Hozier" children were actually fathered by her sister's husband, Bertram Freeman-Mitford, 1st Baron Redesdale (1837–1916), who is also known as the grandfather of the famous Mitford sisters.
+In an interview with Mavis Nicholson in 1977, Diana, Lady Mosley, nee Mitford, openly stated in passing that Clementine was her cousin.
 While Mitford is considered the most probable candidate, it has also been asserted that Bay Middleton was her father.
 Whatever her true paternity, Clementine is recorded as being the daughter of Lady Blanche and Sir Henry.